google-research/scenic/README.md

 *Scenic* is a codebase with a focus on research around attention-based models for computer vision.
-Scenic has been successfully used to develop classification, segmentation and detection models for multiple modalities including images, video, audio and multimodal combinations of them.
+Scenic has been successfully used to develop classification, segmentation, and detection models for multiple modalities including images, video, audio, and multimodal combinations of them.

 More precisely, *Scenic* is a (i) set of shared light-weight libraries solving tasks commonly encountered tasks when training large-scale (i.e. multi-device,